Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Principle 4: Generosity not Greed

-God set up this command for our best interests, not to restrict our lives but to enable us to have a better and more worthwhile life.
+God gave us this tenth command for our best interests, not to restrict our lives but to enable us to have a better and more worthwhile life.
 Greed is never satisfied (Pr 27:20) and desiring to have what others have only sets you up for a life of misery.
 Learning to be generous releases you from the tyranny of materialism and provides the peace and freedom to enjoy the more important things of life.

 Many New Zealanders today devote their entire working lives to live in a grand house that others can admire.
 God doesn’t want a grand house to be the desire and focus of your life, wasting your efforts and resources in this way - He has better plans for you - He has your best interests at heart.

-Liberty Trust can help you to have a debt free home while following Godly principle of generosity and helping others at the same time.
+Liberty Trust can help you to have an affordable debt free home while following Godly principle of generosity and helping others at the same time.

 Covetousness, envy and greed is serious to God.
 It breaks the tenth commandment, chokes God’s message & makes you unfruitful (Mt 13:22), it brings God’s anger (Col 3:5-6), it makes you an idolater - despising God, and makes it impossible to enter the Kingdom of God (Eph 5:5)!